vedph/pythia/doc/components.md

 Syllables count supplier token filter for the Latin language.
 This uses the Chiron engine to provide the count of syllables of each filtered token, in a token attribute named `sylc`.

 ## Structure Parsers

+## Structure Value Filters

+### Standard Structure Value Filter

+- tag: `struct-filter.standard` (in `Pythia.Chiron.Plugin`)

+Standard structure value filter: this removes any character different from letter or digit or apostrophe or whitespace, removes any diacritics from each letter, and lowercases each letter.
+Whitespaces are all normalized to a single space, and the result is trimmed.

 ## Text Retrievers